Find a Therapist for Depression in Atlanta

 Remote only

 Robert Buzan is a Counselor in undefined, undefined.
-They treat Depression, Academic Concerns, Life Transitions.
+They treat Depression, Attention Deficit Hyperactivity Disorder (ADHD), Relationship(s) with Parents/Children/Family.

 I am a clinical psychologist with extensive experience working with college students via telehealth.
 I welcome clients of all backgrounds.